ElectricToy/ld31/docs/Protect Your Family.md

         Held object should sit on top of holder.
     Human lights flicker when they're being moved.
-    Human lights still glow in exit after departure Remove or reduce non-player human lights.
+    Human lights still glow in exit after departure Remove or reduce human non-player lights.
 XXX Monster will dither when holding a human, unsure of which exit to take.
 XXX Monsters take humans to far portal.

 Bonus
+    Turrets
+    Inventory Display
     Flash human when it becomes player
-    Turrets
     Clock font monospace to avoid shifting
 XXX Family Wander AI
     Flash anything that receives damage